 THE CERAMICS STUDIO

 In our spacious ceramics studio, you’ll find potter’s wheels, electric and gas kilns, and plenty of table room for sculpture, hand building, glazing and decorating.
 The studio opens out onto a large paved courtyard that is often used for outdoor firing techniques like raku, hosehair and obvara.
 Classes and workshops are offered in all of the above.
 Wheels are available during Open Studio hours.
-18 hours of Open Studio time a week is included with any of the 6-week classes.
+20 hours of Open Studio time a week is included with any of the 6-week adult classes.
 Kiln space is available for rental.

 Classes & Workshops